 Similar to skulls, the skeleton is what was left of a living being after it has already decomposed.
 The skeleton holds profound symbolism associated with death, decay, and the afterlife.
 As the bony framework that remains when flesh and organs have deteriorated, the skeleton tells stories of the transience of life.

 Skeletons hold a significant place in Mexican culture, particularly during the celebration of Dia de los Muertos (Day of the Dead).
-In Mexican culture, skeletons, known as calacas or calaveras, are not only associated with death but also represent the cycle of life.
-Being a family-oriented culture, the Mexicans place great emphasis on honoring their ancestors, believing that death is a natural part of the human experience, but it does not mean the end to all.
+Being a family-oriented culture, the Mexicans place great emphasis on honoring their ancestors.
+To them, death is a natural part of the human experience.
+Death does not mean the end to all.
 Rather, the deceased will always be there and grant blessings to generations after.

 Beyond Mexican culture, skeletons are also present in art around the world, often serving as symbols of mortality, transience, and the fragility of life.
 In Western art, the “Dance of Death” motif (Danse Macabre), popular during the Middle Ages, depicted skeletons engaging with people from all walks of life, emphasizing the universality of death.